NDA Syllabus 2024 is featured here. For those who will prepare and appear for this exam then, this blog can be the

 Those who will be able to clear the NDA written exam then

 NDA – SSB Interview Pattern

 |Group Testing Officers Test

 |Personal Interview & Conference

 Here we have featured the 6 subjects in NDA Exam that will come under NDA general awareness, so students need to draw their attention to the section below.

-To get the main syllabus of NDA, Students need to follow the featured table below where we have listed a number of questions and marks-wise NDA syllabus so students need to turn their entire attention from here.
+To get the main syllabus of NDA, Students need to follow the featured table below where we have listed many questions and marks-wise NDA syllabus so students need to turn their entire attention from here.

 |History & Freedom Movement

 Lt: Level 10 (Rs.56, 100- Rs.
 1, 77,500) Captain: Level 10 B (61,300-1, 93,900) Major: Level 11 (69,400-2, 07,200) for Lieutenant to Major Rank

-Yes, if you prepare with proper strategy, then NDA written Exam will be very easy to clear, and it would be like having a cup of tea for students.
-But instant of this, if students do not follow accurate strategies, then it will really become a tough task for them.
+Yes, if you prepare with proper strategy, then the NDA written Exam will be very easy to clear, and it would be like having a cup of tea for students.
+But instead of this, if students do not follow accurate strategies, then it will become a tough task for them.